 The anti-drone system consists of two parts:

 The detection technology can easily be integrated into existing alarm and control room systems.
-The technique consists of a sensor layer, the validation software and the user interface on a computer screen.
+This technique consists of a sensor layer, the validation software and the user interface on a computer screen.

 It consists of outdoor sensors placed on top of the building that capture the radio signals, listen to acoustic signals and capture images with a camera.